krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 Confusion Matrix: Best way to evaluate the performance of a model that does classifications

 Metrics:
-- Precision – Best (1.0) when false positives few
+- __Precision__ – Best (1.0) when false positives few
+  - Good for medical screening, drug testing.
+You do not want to do medical procedure if it is not true
-- Recall – Best (1.0) when false negatives are few
+- __Recall__ – Best (1.0) when false negatives are few
+  - Good for fraud detection (you want to capture all frauds)
-- F1 Score – Best when you want a balance between precision and recall, especially in imbalanced datasets
+- __F1 Score__ – Best when you want a balance between precision and recall, especially in imbalanced datasets
-- Accuracy – Best (1.0) for balanced datasets
+- __Accuracy__ – Best (1.0) for balanced datasets

 #### AUC-ROC Area under the curve-receiver operator curve